In this article, you’ll find answers to questions like:

-With his engineering background, Jones started Hope 4 Mobility — his 14-year-old daughter’s name is Janae Hope Jones — to find, modify or even build equipment for special needs children.
-He is helping at least 100 families by raising money through donations, grants from the Quantum Foundation in West Palm Beach and an annual golf tournament.
+With his engineering background, Jones started Hope 4 Mobility — his 14-year-old daughter’s name is Janae Hope Jones — to find, modify or even build equipment for special-needs children.
+He helps at least 100 families by raising money through donations, grants from the Quantum Foundation in West Palm Beach and an annual golf tournament.

 There are no eligibility requirements, Jones says.
-“We’re going to continue to do all we can to help people.”
+“We’re going to continue to do all we can to help people,” he says.

-For more resources for families raising special needs children, parents and caregivers can also reach out to Unicorn Children's Foundation, which runs the local Special Needs Advisory Coalition.
+For more resources for families raising special-needs children, parents and caregivers also can reach out to Unicorn Children's Foundation, which runs the local Special Needs Advisory Coalition of Palm Beach County.